The Church of the East: Christianity’s Forgotten Fourth Branch

 The Ancient Church of the East and Reconciliation

-This reconciliation, though little-noticed in the West, is theologically significant.
-It represents a movement toward unity among the Eastern churches and a recognition that ancient ecclesial bonds should not be sundered over disciplinary matters.
+These talks, though little-noticed in the West, are theologically significant.
+They represent a movement toward unity among the Eastern churches and a recognition that ancient ecclesial bonds should not be sundered over disciplinary matters.

 Ecumenical Recognition and the Common Christological Declaration (1994)